 Sunrise balloon ride

-This is a truly unique experience – rise high above Queenstown (up to 6000 feet!!) and spot the Southern Alps, The Remarkables, and more from your hot air balloon.
+This is a truly unique experience – rise high above Queenstown (up to 1,829 meters/6,000 feet!!) and spot the Southern Alps, The Remarkables, and more from your hot air balloon.
 A sunrise hot air balloon ride is an experience not many people will get to try.
 So, doesn’t that make it the ultimate honeymoon activity (as long as you’re not afraid of heights that is!)

 At the end of your flight enjoy some complimentary champagne to toast a morning well-spent.

-You will even be given the chance to help the team at Sunrise Balloons inflate the balloon and pack it away afterward.
-All adding to the uniqueness of this activity.
+You will even be given the chance to help the team at Sunrise Balloons inflate the balloon and pack it away afterward, all adding to the uniqueness of this activity.

 The company will pick you up from your accommodation and drop you back after.
-Worth noting is this activity is weather dependent and can be cancelled on short notice, as the weather in Queenstown can change very quickly!
+Worth noting is this activity is weather dependent and can be canceled on short notice, as the weather in Queenstown can change very quickly!

 Related Read: Want to ensure you have the best weather for your Queenstown honeymoon?
 Read my blog when it’s the best time to visit Queenstown!